Fate of superconductivity in disordered Dirac and semi-Dirac semimetals: Summary and conclusion

+We then have applied the AG method and its generalization to investigate the fate of $s$-wave superconductivity in other analogous materials, including 3D DSM, 2D semi-DSM, and bilayer graphene.
+For 3D DSM, we have found that the critical pairing interaction strength $g_c$ is reduced to a smaller value by weak random chemical potential, and thus there is still a QCP separating the SM and SC phases.
+This QCP provides an ideal platform to study the rich quantum critical phenomena.
+Nevertheless, when random chemical potential becomes sufficiently strong, the critical value $g_c$ vanishes, and superconductivity is achieved no matter how weak the pairing interaction.
+In both cases, we see that superconductivity is promoted by random chemical potential.

+For 2D semi-DSM, the disorder effect on the $s$-wave superconductivity is nearly the same as that of 2D DSM.
+In particular, superconductivity can be induced by arbitrarily weak attraction if the system contains random chemical potential.
+When the vertex correction is considered, the promotion of superconductivity by disorder in the weak attraction regime also becomes more obvious.
+However, the vertex correction does not modify the qualitative results obtained by using the original AG approximation.

+Comparing to the above three types of SMs, the bilayer graphene is spectacular since its zero-energy DOS takes a finite value at the Fermi level.
+As the disorder strength increases, the magnitude of the SC gap decreases, yet at a very low speed.
+Apparently, such behavior is in sharp contrast to that of 2D DSM, 3D DSM, and 2D semi-DSM, where the zero-energy DOS vanishes in the clean limit and acquires a finite value only when the system contains random chemical potential.

+Recently, Ozfidan \emph{et al.} studied the influence of magnetic impurity on superconductivity in 2D DSM by using the AG method \cite{Ozfidan16}, and found a gapless helical SC state.
+It would be interesting in the future to investigate whether the vertex correction makes an important contribution to the physical effects of magnetic disorder on superconductivity.

-We acknowledge the financial support by the National Key Research and Development Program of China under Grant No.2016YFA0300404, and the National Natural Science Foundation of China under Grants No.11504379, No.11274286, No.11574285, and No.U1532267.
+\ack{We would acknowledge the financial support by the National Key R\&D Program of China under Grants 2016YFA0300404 and 2017YFA0403600, and the financial support by the National Natural Science Foundation of China under Grant Nos.
+11574285, 11504379, 11674327, U1532267, and U1832209.
+J.R.W. is also supported by the Natural Science Foundation of Anhui Province under Grant No. 1608085MA19.}